currinjs/CurrinJS/aio/content/guide/http.md

 ### How it works

-Angular's `http` service delegates the client/server communication tasks to a helper service called the `XHRBackend`.
+Currin's `http` service delegates the client/server communication tasks to a helper service called the `XHRBackend`.

-Using standard Angular provider registration techniques, the `InMemoryWebApiModule` replaces the default `XHRBackend` service with its own in-memory alternative.
+Using standard Currin provider registration techniques, the `InMemoryWebApiModule` replaces the default `XHRBackend` service with its own in-memory alternative.
 At the same time, the `forRoot` method initializes the in-memory web API with the *seed data* from the mock hero dataset.